cybercongress/go-cyber/docs/run_validator.md

 nvcc --version
 ```

-Possible output will look like following:
+The possible output will look like the following:

 ```bash
 nvcc: NVIDIA (R) Cuda compiler driver